 Though you will spend a bit more for each jar of this pizza sauce, it’s worth the expense.
 Rao’s Homemade Pizza Sauce is a premium product that’s a better fit than most for the health-minded consumer.

-Despite being low carb and gluten free, the slow-simmered, all-natural sauce is bursting with flavors, thanks to a combination of whole peeled tomatoes and Italian cherry tomatoes, as well as olive oil, Italian spices, and a medley of fresh vegetables like carrots and onions.
+Despite being low carb and gluten-free, the slow-simmered sauce is bursting with flavors, thanks to a combination of whole peeled tomatoes and Italian cherry tomatoes, as well as olive oil, Italian spices, and a medley of fresh vegetables like carrots and onions.
 And, like other great sauces, the consistency is nice and thick so it spreads evenly and plentifully atop pizza dough.

 Though the jar is smaller than some other comparable products, it’s actually a positive attribute—each jar contains just the right amount for a large sheet pan pizza.
 You won’t be scrounging for more, and you won’t have a small leftover amount that you don’t know what to do with.